Poverty for children, pensioners and working-age adults (2013/2014 and 2023/2024)

 Children, working age adults and pensioners all have higher rates of poverty in London than in the rest of England.

-In the rest of England, the proportion of both children and pensioners in poverty has increased in the last ten years - whereas in London the child poverty has decreased, and the proportion of pensioners in poverty has stayed the same.
+In the rest of England, the proportion of children in poverty has increased in the last ten years - whereas in London the child poverty rate has decreased.

 You might be interested in